-~~ This was written as the foundation for a performance art monologue.
+~~ The following was written as the foundation for a performance art monologue.
+It is in the vein of “Theater of the Absurd.”
+While it is a tongue-in-cheek piece, the views and conclusion are tightly held.
 Readers will benefit by imagining themselves as a member of an audience. ~~

 I clearly remember the first time I questioned the existence of God.
 Of all things, a dentist was involved.